“Everything is a learning process: any time you fall over, it’s just teaching you to stand up the next time.” – Joel Edgerton

 LeSS was implemented in 2012 during the BMW iCar Project when a new Unified Sales Platform (USP) was needed to support its development.
 This USP had to be integrated with 30 external system interfaces that were non-agile.
 So to ensure uniformity and coordination across all platforms, LeSS posed an ideal solution.

-The challenges BMW faced before adapting LeSS were:
+The challenges BMW faced before adopting LeSS were:

 - Product definition was murky